 Users that are allowed to su to root can perform administrative actions (provided they also know the password required to su to root).
-Users that don't have the privilege to use su (i. e. are a member of the wheel group) can not perform administrative actions even if they know the root password (SM1.2).
+Users that don't have the privilege to use su in their user profile can not perform administrative actions even if they know the root password (SM1.2).